hamnarizwan02/Agentika_ShoppingAI/README.md

 # Shopping Deals AI

 This is a React-based virtual assistant that helps users find the best shopping deals aligned with their preferences and purchasing habits.
-It integrates with a joke API to display a random joke every time a query is made, making the experience more engaging.
+It integrates with a joke API to display a random joke every time a query is made, making the experience more engaging and for fun purposes.

 ## Features